-Taylor Reveley was sworn in as the 27th president of the College of William & Mary on September 5, 2008, after serving as interim president since February 2008.
+Taylor Reveley was sworn in as the 27th president of William & Mary on September 5, 2008, after serving as interim president since February 2008.
 Before assuming his current post, he served as dean of William & Mary Law School for almost a decade, starting in August 1998.
 He is the John Stewart Bryan Professor of Jurisprudence.

 Reveley has extensively studied and written about the constitutional division of the war powers between the President and Congress.
 In 1972-73, he spent 13 months studying the war powers while an International Affairs Fellow of the Council on Foreign Relations in New York City and a Fellow of the Woodrow Wilson Center for Scholars in Washington, D.C.
 He is the author of War Powers of the President and Congress: Who Holds the Arrows and Olive Branch?
 (University of Virginia Press, 1981).

 Before joining William & Mary, Reveley practiced law for many years at Hunton & Williams, where he specialized in energy matters, especially those involving commercial nuclear power.
 He was the managing partner of the firm for nine years.